Skip to main content

 Overview of Vertex AI | Start here first

 • With custom training, you have full control over the training process, including using any ML framework, writing your own training code, and choosing hyperparameter tuning options.
-You can import your custom-trained model to the Model Registry and deploy it to an endpoint for online prediction using a pre-built or custom container.
-Or you can query it directly for batch prediction.
+You can import your custom-trained model into Model Registry and deploy it to an endpoint for online prediction using a pre-built or custom container.
+Or, you can query it directly for batch prediction.

 Model Garden | Vertex AI | Must-read model list 👀

-Choose from world-class models from Google (Gemini), third parties (Meta's Llama 3.1), and open source (Anthropic's Claude Model Family) that meet our unique evaluation criteria.
-With over 160 curated models, each delivering best-in-class performance in their respective categories, customers can access high-performing foundation models that best suit their business needs.
+Choose from world-class models from Google (Gemini), third parties (Meta's Llama 3.1), and open source (Anthropic's Claude Model Family) that meet Google's unique evaluation criteria.
+With over 160 curated models, each achieving best-in-class performance in its category, customers can leverage high-performance foundation models that best suit their business needs.

 Vertex Explainable AI | Explainable AI

-Supported model types: Any TensorFlow model where you can provide the embeddings (latent representation) of an input is supported.
-Tree-based models like decision trees are not supported (as they are inherently explainable).
-Models from other frameworks, such as PyTorch or XGBoost, are not yet supported.
-For DNNs, it's often the case that the upper layers (closer to the output layer) are assumed to have learned "meaningful" things, so the second-to-last layer is often chosen for embeddings.
-You can test with a few different layers and examine the resulting examples to choose the layer based on quantitative (class match) or qualitative (looks reasonable) measures.
+Supported model types: Any TensorFlow model that can provide an input embedding (latent representation) is supported.
+Tree-based models, such as decision trees, are not supported because they are inherently explainable.
+Models from other frameworks, like PyTorch or XGBoost, are not yet supported.
+For DNNs, it is generally assumed that the higher layers (closer to the output layer) have learned "meaningful" things, so the penultimate layer is often chosen for embeddings.
+You can test with a few different layers and investigate the resulting examples to select a layer based on quantitative (class match) or qualitative (looks reasonable) measures.

 Overview of Vertex AI Experiments

 You can track and evaluate your model's aggregate performance during training runs against a test dataset.
-This feature helps you understand your model's performance characteristics: how a particular model performs overall, where it doesn't perform well, and where your model excels.
+This feature helps you understand the model's performance characteristics: how well a particular model is performing overall, where it's not performing well, and what it's good at.

 Vertex AI Workbench

 Vertex AI Workbench is a Jupyter notebook-based development environment for the entire data science workflow.
-You can interact with Vertex AI and other Google Cloud services from within a Jupyter notebook in your Vertex AI Workbench instance.
-Vertex AI Workbench integrations and features can help you access and explore your data, accelerate data processing, schedule notebook runs, and more.
+From your Vertex AI Workbench instance's Jupyter notebook, you can interact with Vertex AI and other Google Cloud services.
+Vertex AI Workbench's integrations and features help you to access and process data, speed up your notebook runs, schedule notebook runs, and more.

-• Automate recurring updates to your model by using scheduled notebook code execution on Vertex AI.
+• Automate recurring updates to your model by using scheduled notebook runs on Vertex AI.

-• Process data quickly by running your notebook on a Dataproc cluster.
+• Process data quickly by running a notebook on a Dataproc cluster.

 Vertex AI Model Monitoring

 With Vertex AI Model Monitoring, you can run monitoring jobs on-demand or on a schedule to track the quality of your tabular models.
-If you have set up alerts, Vertex AI Model Monitoring sends you a notification when a metric surpasses a threshold you specify.
-For example, you might have a model that predicts a customer's lifetime value.
-As customer habits change, so do the factors that predict their spending.
-So the features and feature values that you previously used to train your model might no longer be relevant for your current predictions.
+If you set up alerts, Vertex AI Model Monitoring notifies you when metrics exceed thresholds you specify.
+For example, you have a model that predicts a customer's lifetime value.
+As customer habits change, so do the factors that predict customer spend.
+As a result, the features and feature values that you previously used to train your model might not be relevant for current predictions.
 This deviation in data is called drift.

 Vertex AI Vizier

 Vertex AI Vizier is a black-box optimization service that helps you tune hyperparameters in complex machine learning (ML) models.
-When an ML model has many different hyperparameters, it can be difficult and time-consuming to tune them manually.
-Vertex AI Vizier optimizes your model's output by tuning the hyperparameters for you.
+When an ML model has many different hyperparameters, manual tuning can be difficult and time-consuming.
+With Vertex AI Vizier, you can tune your hyperparameters and optimize your model's output.
 The default algorithm uses Bayesian optimization to more efficiently search the parameter space and derive the optimal solution.
-Black-box optimization is the optimization of a system that meets either of the following conditions:
+Black-box optimization is the optimization of a system that meets either of the following criteria:

 • It has no known objective function to evaluate.